 - In a separate bowl, sift flour, spices, bicarbonate of soda and salt.
 Add dry ingredients to the wet bit by bit, mixing in between until the mixture forms a soft dough.
 Use a spatula to scrape down the sides and make sure everything is combined.

-Bake for 10 minutes or until the tops are cracked and let cool on the tray so the biscuits firm up before transferring them to a wire rack to cool completely.
+- Let the biscuits cool on the tray so they firm up before transferring them to a wire rack to cool completely.
 Store biscuits in an airtight container for up to 5 days.

 Nutritional information is provided as a guide only and is calculated using automated online tools, therefore we cannot guarantee the accuracy.
 We encourage you to make your own calculations based on the actual ingredients used in your recipe.